GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Introduction

 \section{Introduction}

-Remote sensing technology plays a crucial role in geospatial information analysis, significantly benefiting various applications such as urban planning, environmental monitoring, and disaster relief~\cite{rs_review,geo_nature_1,geo_nature_2}.
-Traditional computer vision methods—such as object detection and semantic segmentation—have long supported RS practitioners in rapidly localizing and identifying objects in overhead imagery~\cite{classic_rs_image_classification,classic_rs_image_segmentation}.
+Remote sensing plays a crucial role in geospatial information analysis, supporting applications such as urban planning, environmental monitoring, and disaster relief~\cite{rs_review}.
+Traditional computer vision techniques—such as semantic segmentation—have long assisted practitioners in localizing and identifying objects within overhead imagery~\cite{classic_rs_image_classification,classic_rs_image_segmentation}.

-Compared with natural images, RS imagery is captured from aerial viewpoints and typically contains substantial background clutter, atmospheric distortions, extreme scale variation, and a low proportion of salient foreground objects.
-These characteristics make visual grounding more difficult and often lead to suboptimal transfer of methods developed for natural scenes, which tend to rely on prominent objects and limited scale changes.
-These RS-specific properties motivate RS-specific modeling rather than direct transplantation from the natural-image setting.
-Consequently, a number of RS-specific grounding models have been proposed to better address the unique challenges of remote sensing imagery~\cite{rsvg,geoground,isprs_seg}.
+Compared with natural images, remote sensing imagery is captured from remote sensing platforms with elevated or orbital perspectives and typically contains substantial background clutter, atmospheric distortions, extreme scale variation, and a low proportion of salient foreground objects.
+These characteristics complicate visual grounding and limit the transferability of methods developed for natural images, which are usually tailored to salient objects and moderate scale variation.
+To bridge this gap, several remote sensing-specific semantic segmentation models have been proposed to better address the unique challenges of remote sensing imagery~\cite{rsvg,geoground,isprs_seg}.

-At the same time, the earliest grounding formulations in both natural and RS domains were designed to localize all objects of a given category label within a scene.
+In addition, early segmentation formulations in both natural and remote sensing domains were designed to localize all objects of a given category within a scene.
 However, realistic geospatial scenarios often involve diverse and complex objects of interest that defy such simple categorization.

-Recent approaches~\cite{rmsin,lgce,danet,rsrefseg,rsrefseg2} have introduced referring segmentation into remote sensing tasks, enabling models to handle descriptive labels with positional and attribute information.
-Consequently, models can precisely localize specific targets instead of indiscriminately segmenting all similar objects within a scene.
+Recent approaches~\cite{rmsin,lgce,danet,rsrefseg,rsrefseg2} therefore introduce referring image segmentation into remote sensing tasks, enabling models to handle descriptive labels with positional and attribute information.
+Consequently, models can precisely localize specific targets instead of segmenting all similar objects in a scene.
 Nevertheless, such methods still require experts to manually extract and format descriptions according to predefined schemas.